Tarsiciosh/EssentialFeed/NOTES.md

 [use diffable data source to only reload cells when needed] [set data source default row animation to fade]
 [add `UIView.makeContainer` helper]
+[extract table view configuration into a helper method]
 ```